riffm/mint/README.rst

 simplification
 --------------

-Simplification of syntax provide ambiguity.
+Simplification of syntax provides ambiguity.
 But it is very handy sometimes.
 In **mint** templates you can write such things::

     @ul